Skip to main content

 h.
 Often has difficulty waiting his or her turn (e.g., while waiting in line).

 i.
-Often interrupts or intrudes on others (e.g., butts into conversations, games, or activities; may start using other people’s things without asking or receiving permissions; for adolescents and adults, may intrude into or take over what others are doing).
+Often interrupts or intrudes on others (e.g., butts into conversations, games, or activities; may start using other people’s things without asking or receiving permission; for adolescents and adults, may intrude into or take over what others are doing).

 B. Several inattentive or hyperactive-impulsive symptoms were present prior to age 12.

-C. Several inattentive or hyperactive-impulsive symptoms are present in two or more settings (e.g., at home, school, or work: with friends or relatives; in other activities).
+C. Several inattentive or hyperactive-impulsive symptoms are present in two or more settings (e.g., at home, school, or work; with friends or relatives; in other activities).

 D. There is clear evidence that the symptoms interfere with, or reduce the quality of, social, academic, or occupational functioning.